andreas-wilm/lofreq3/README.md

   - FAQ
   - Split usage from explanation and add section for the impatient
 - Performance
+  - even the release compiled version is a few times slower then the old version (write version that skips that parsing just for benchmark purposes?)
   - Pileup slow on nanopore data: even without printing json, dequeue initial size 100000 and release mode